-The Company has been actively expanding its footprint in Imperial County, and added a second geologist to the local staff, which includes a Manager of Communications, a Manager of Environmental and Regulatory Affairs and a Senior Project Geologist.
-The staff are based in a local office and warehouse space in Imperial City, California.
+The Company has been actively expanding its footprint in Imperial County, and added a second geologist to the local staff, which includes a Manager of Communications, a Manager of Environmental and Regulatory Affairs, a Human Resources/Administrative Manager, and a Senior Project Geologist.
+The staff are based in a local office and warehouse space in the city of Imperial, California.

 The Company continues to explore the Mesquite-Imperial-Picacho district ("District") to discover new oxide gold deposits.
-Programs are ongoing to generate drill targets and complete mapping across the 28-kilometer District trend.
+Programs are ongoing to generate drill targets and complete mapping across the 28-kilometre District trend.
 2020 and Q1 2021 geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for making new discoveries in the District and generated multiple high priority drill targets.
-Q2 continued sampling and field programs including a satellite alteration survey.
-All results pending.
-More work is planned in H2 2021 including: additional sampling and field mapping to further define existing targets and discover new targets.
+Work continued in Q2 and Q3 with additional mapping, sampling and field programs including a satellite alteration survey.
+Several new drill targets were defined with additional results pending.
+Work is ongoing and includes: person-portable drilling, additional hand sampling and field mapping to further define existing targets in anticipation of submitting additional drill permit applications in 2022.

 The Company is engaging with the BLM to permit drilling to make new discoveries at the Mesquite-Imperial-Picacho district ("Regional Exploration Drilling") and to advance the existing Imperial gold deposit ("Imperial Zone") toward feasibility and mine permitting ("Imperial Zone Drilling").
-Regional Exploration Drilling is expected to include exploration targets immediately east of the Mesquite Gold Mine (owned by Equinox Gold) - Mesquite East - and targets immediately west of the Imperial Project - Ogilvy - at minimum.
-Imperial Zone Drilling is intended to grow the current resource, develop a geology model and deliver samples for metallurgical and geotechnical testing.